lmerchant/argovis_convert_netcdf_to_json/Readme.md

 ## To create conda environment

-    In a conda environment to copy and create yml file: conda env export --from-history > conda_environment.yml
+    In a conda environment to copy and create yaml file: conda env export --from-history > conda_environment.yml

     To create that environment from the yml file: conda env create -f conda_environment.yml

     Then activate the Conda environment

+the yaml file has the Conda environment name "argovis_cchdo".
+This can be changed in the yaml file.

 ## To Run it